stang149/3601-S16-lab5_json-data-processing/README.md

 - Additional oAuth strategies (none, just hit enter)
 - Use Socket.io = ``yes``

+> Protip: After generating a large project like this, Webstorm will take quite some time to index all the files.
+This process is indicated by the progress bar at the bottom of the screen, and you should wait until it is done to try doing any actual work.

 #### Using generators to add routes to your project
 Do not add routes (i.e. html and Javascript files) by hand.
 Use the documentation for the angular-fullstack generator to see how you can add a route to your project.